bketelsen/nextblog/data/blog/i3-windows.md

 ---
-categories:
-  - 'windows'
-  - 'linux'
-  - 'i3'
 date: '2016-07-03'
-cover:
-  image: 'windows-on-top-1.png' # image path/url
-  alt: 'Windows and Linux' # alt text
-  caption: 'Windows and Linux' # display caption under cover
-  relative: true # when using page bundles set this to true
-aliases:
-  - '/i3-windows'
+images: ['windows-on-top-1.png']
-tags:
+tags: ['windows', 'linux', 'i3']
-  - 'windows'
-  - 'linux'
-  - 'i3'
 summary: 'Running i3 Window Manager on Bash For Windows'
 title: 'Running i3 Window Manager on Bash For Windows'
 ---

-That might be the longest title for a blog post ever, but it's kind of hard to describe what's going on here if you're not familiar with the latest updates from Microsoft land. <!--more-->Here's a quick refresher:
+That might be the longest title for a blog post ever, but it's kind of hard to describe what's going on here if you're not familiar with the latest updates from Microsoft land.
+Here's a quick refresher:

 - This spring Microsoft announced [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about), also known as the Windows Subsystem for Linux.
 Read the post, the FAQ, etc in that link.
 I'll summarize: Microsoft wants to make Windows the best place for ALL developers to work.
 A lofty and ambitious goal, to say the least.
 Their crazy idea -- translate Linux system calls into NT Kernel calls using a small shim layer.